5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/AC_Adapter_(SSDT-AC)/README.md

 There are 2 methods of applying this patch: either via kext or via SSDT.

 ### Method 1: Using a Kext (easy)
 - Add `ACPIBatteryManager.kext` to your EFI's kext folder and config.
 It attaches the AC Adapter to the `AppleACPIACAdapter` service.
-Additionally, it also applies some settings related to power managemnt and attaches `BAT0` to `AppleSmartBatteryManger` in IOReg.
+Additionally, it also applies some settings related to power management and attaches `BAT0` to `AppleSmartBatteryManger` in IOReg.
 - Disable `SMCBatteryManager.kext` (if present).
 - Save and reboot